-The ITIN application process is completed at the same time as filing a tax return.
-ITIN applications without a completed tax return will not be processed.
-You will need to complete an IRS form W-7 ITIN Application, then attach it to a completed tax return.
+The ITIN application process can be completed at the same time as filing a tax return.
+All ITIN applications (Form W-7), including renewals, must be submitted with a completed U.S. federal tax return unless you meet an exception to the filing requirement.
+There is no option to apply for an ITIN as a stand-alone document without a tax return.
+You will need to complete your W-7 form and attach it to a completed tax return.

 When you apply for an ITIN or renew an ITIN, you will need to gather identification documentation to confirm both to confirm your identity and foreign status.
-There are 13 acceptable documents that can be used.
+There are 13 acceptable documents that can be used; at least one document must have your photo, unless you're a dependent under age 14 (under age 18 if a student).
 Each document must be current and contain an expiration date.
-IRS will accept documents issued within 12 months of the application if no expiration date is normally available.
+The IRS will accept documents issued within 12 months of the application if no expiration date is normally available.

 A passport is the only document that proves both identity and foreign status, and does not need to be submitted with any other identifying document.

-For dependents, the passport must have a date of entry to demonstrate proof of U.S. residency, unless the dependent is from Canada or Mexico, or a dependent of U.S. military stationed overseas.
+- If a passport is not submitted, a combination of two or more documents from the list of 13 acceptable documents below must be submitted to that prove residency, identity, and foreign status, and that meet the photograph requirement. - For dependents, the passport must have a date of entry to demonstrate proof of U.S. residency, unless the dependent is from Canada or Mexico, or a dependent of U.S. military stationed overseas.
 Dependents without an entry date on their passport will be required to submit additional documents along with the passport.